How Address Resolution Protocol (ARP) works?

-Connect two PC, say A and B with cross cable.
+Connect two PC, say A and B with a cross cable.
 Now you can see the working of ARP by typing these commands:

 1. A > arp -a

-There will be no entry in table because they never communicated with each other.
+There will be no entry at the table because they never communicated with each other.

 2. A > ping 192.168.1.2 IP address of destination is 192.168.1.2 Reply comes from destination but one packet is lost because of ARP processing.

-Now, entries of ARP table can be seen by typing the command.
+Now, entries of the ARP table can be seen by typing the command.

 This is how ARP table looks like:

 This article is contributed by Vivek Reddy.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.